Network scripts

 }

-However, this only works once.
+This only works once, however.
 If someone called ifconfig iface down, netifd won't try to bring it up again (at least in BB), so just in case you may put the “up” command in the function.

 Protocols that need special shutdown handling, for example to kill associated daemons, may implement a stop procedure.
 This procedure is called when an interface is brought down before the associated UCI state is cleared.